Search for Important Questions

 1. Define ethics and social responsibility of Business.
 What are different tools of ethics?

-2. What are different types of Plan?
+2. What are the features of TQM?

 1. Define ethics and social responsibilities of business.
 What are different tools of ethics?

-2. Write the steps of controlling.
+2. State the features of motivation.

 3. What do you mean by strategy?
 How are companies changing their strategies to compete in a new business environment?